 Hot off the presses and ready to help BART riders with important how-to facts.
 Here's the first version in its first box, delivered on the steps of BART's offices in Oakland.

-Deep, deep, down we're all thinking about something dark and running with tracks and rubber guides -- caves, dark tunnels, and doors that bang open when your car runs into them.
+Deep, deep down we're all thinking about something dark and running with tracks and rubber guides -- half-submerged caves, tunnels, and doors that bang open when our car runs into them.
 This is the inner dark ride.
-A place with running water and deep tunneled wells streams that push along hollowed out logs for riders to sit in and let the surroundings coast by.
-The best dark log rides are complete with the murky moldy scent of fifty year old clorinated water.
+A place with running water and deep tunneled streams that push along hollowed-out logs for us to sit as the surroundings coast by.
+The best dark log rides are complete with the murky, moldy scent of fifty-year old clorinated water.

-Keeping it fantastical, I'm trying to keep the pencil to paper as much as I can.
-At least one of my feet is in the digital world (and sometimes both) I like to really draw-draw as much as I can.
-Pencils, paper, and a kneed-able eraser is all I need!
+Keeping it fantastical with the real pencil to paper as much as I can.
+At least one of my feet is usually in the digital world (and sometimes both).
+I still like to draw-draw as much as I can.
+Pencils, paper, and a knead-able eraser are all I need!
 What exists here are images from a proposed future project.
 The them -- you guessed it, theme parks.

 We all want the future to be bold, helpful, glimmering, and sleek.
 Keep showing me sheeted-pieces of plasti-steel, carbon-plated somethings and, that funky metal compound toys are made out of that magnets won't stick to -- it's all what I want to see the next generation of robots made out of.
 I can't help thinking how great it's going to be when these guys stand up and start doing stuff for us.